thunlp/ConceptFlow/README.md

 This is the implementation of ConceptFlow described in ACL 2020 paper [Grounded Conversation Generation as Guided Traverses in Commonsense Knowledge Graphs](https://arxiv.org/abs/1911.02707).

 ### Prerequisites
-The recommended way to install the required packages is using pip and the provided `requirements.yml` file.
+The recommended way to install the required packages is using pip and the provided `requirements.txt` file.
 Create the environment by running the following command:
 ```
 pip install -r requirements.txt
 ```